himath-adithya/MyMalloc/README.md

 You cannot use malloc() and free() in your implementation of MyMalloc() and MyFree().
 "

-this is not real malloc() nor it does replicate it, only its logic. hope it helps for somebody
+this is not real malloc() nor it does replicate it, only its logic. hope it helps somebody